amoAHCP/vxms/vxms-rest/README.md

 ```

 ## circuit breaker
-Vxms has a simple built-in circuit breaker with two states: open and closed.
+Vxms has a simple, built-in circuit breaker with two states: open and closed.
 Currently the circuit beaker is locking each Verticle instance separately.
 In further releases a locking on JVM Process & Cluster wide is planned.
 To activate the circuit breaker you need first to define a **retry(int amount)** amount on the fluent API, and than you can set the **closeCircuitBreaker(long ms)** time (the time before the circuit breaker will close again).
 Each request in-between this time will automatically execute the *onFailureResponse* method,
 without evaluating the *...response* method.
 Be aware, when you have N instances of your Verticle, each of them counts individually.